 Yay!
 December Break is finally here!
 I have been looking forward to a little rest and relaxation.
 And yet, my teacher brain just cannot turn itself off.
 All the Christmas presents have been opened and New Year’s Eve is still a few days away, making this the perfect time to start thinking about what I’m going to do once I am back in my classroom next week.
-I have two changes I plan to make to my classroom management system and a great Movie Talk I’m planning to do once I return to work.
+I have two changes I plan to make to my Interpersonal Communication Skills Rubric and a great Movie Talk I’m planning to do once I return to work.
 More details are below.

-The second change I plan to make is to the rubric I give students for self-assessment.
-The rubric I use is similar to ones that are found on Ben Slavic’s website.
+The rubric I use for self-assessment is similar to ones that are found on Ben Slavic’s website.
 This rubric asks students to evaluate themselves based on how well they listen with the extent to understand and how well they support the flow of language in class.

 The other adjustment I have made to my rubric involves how well students support the flow of language.
 Students are required to respond to my whole-class questions, usually only with a word or two.
 The problem is that I have a lot of students who give themselves full credit on their rubrics for answering my whole-class questions but I usually can only hear a handful of kids.
 As a result, I have rewritten the rubric so that students will only be able to give themselves full credit on the rubric if their answer is audible.
 I’m not going to give students full credit if they mumble or whisper anymore.